P.J. Foley is the man suspected of having framed Robert Lewis as

 on the blackmail charge, Foley made bail, disappeared, and

 was never tried.
-Two years later Lena McMahon was committed to a mental institution
+Two years later Lena McMahon was briefly committed to a mental institution

 baby were found

 in her New York City boarding room.
 There is no reason to

 believe that gruesome detail and the Port Jervis scandal were

 about it at all it's almost always done in hushed tones.